waydabber/BetterDisplay/README.md

 - Easily move around displays relative to each other using the app menu.
 - Quickly designate a display to be main display.
 - Associate dummies with displays for auto connect/disconnect.
-- Keyboard shortcuts for basic operations.
+- Keyboard shortcuts for brightness and audio control.
 - Advanced keyboard shortcuts support. *
 - Custom dummies (resolution, orientation, naming). *
 - Create a dummy optimized for a real display. *
-- Export display EDID and show detailed display information (Apple Silicon).
+- Export display EDID and show detailed display information (Intel and Apple Silicon).

 ... [and more is coming](https://github.com/waydabber/BetterDisplay/issues?q=is%3Aissue+is%3Aopen+sort%3Aupdated-desc+label%3Aenhancement)! :)